 Show not tell.
-I run a small novel editing business, http://www.noveleditors.com where I take manuscripts (mainly from agents) and work with the author to lick their script into shape.
-The number one thing that people always do wrong is telling the action, rather than showing it – and there’s a big difference.
+The number one thing that people get wrong when they start writing is telling the action, rather than showing it – and there’s a big difference.
 Reporting how a character feels or what they did isn’t dramatic.
 You have to show us a character in action in order to show how they feel.
 For action to be engaging it has to be ‘live’ on the page.
 Think about how it would be on the TV or in the cinema if your scene was being depicted.
 Write it that way.

 It’s all in the detail Use your senses.
 Show us what your character can see, smell, touch, hear, taste.
 This is how you create atmosphere on the page.
 Always use specific details to create dramatic impact and to bring your characters to life.
 The blonde girl wearing a stiletto with a broken heel, is much more interesting than just ‘the girl’.
 Get your characters first and the plot will fall naturally into place.

-Invariably your first chapter will go in the edit.
+Invariably your first chapter will be cut in the edit.
 And if not your first chapter, then certainly your first page.
 When starting a novel, it’s an important part of the process to write your way into your characters.
-For me characters and great characterisation are key.
-When you start a novel, you read, edit, re-read and re-edit your first pages hundreds of times and there’ll always be a typo in the first page you haven’t spotted, even though you’ve read it one trillion times.
+I find that I read, edit, re-read and re-edit my first pages hundreds of times and you can bet there’ll always be a typo in the first page!
 Don’t be afraid to slash and burn the beginning of your book when you get to the end.
 It’s usually the most tired writing.
 And in these days when readers get to read the first chapters to see whether they want to buy the book, your opening chapters are key.